hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

   **Note on genesis block creation and clearing validator state**

-    The script *genesis.sh* should be run whenever you want to start a validator as part of the tuturial.
+    The script *genesis.sh* should be run whenever you want to start a validator as part of the tutorial.
 The script clears existing data files and keys, which would otherwise be loaded when starting the validator.
 The script also runs a utility that creates a genesis block, and creates a special configuration file needed by an initial